What is Consent Management? (+ Why It's Important)

 Here's a breakdown of key requirements for consent to be valid under GDPR:

-• Freely given: Consent must be given voluntarily, without pressure, coercion, or undue influence.
+- Freely given: Consent must be given voluntarily, without pressure, coercion, or undue influence.
+Hence, a product or service cannot be withheld simply on the basis of consent.

 Quebec Law 25, also known as Bill 64, is a data privacy law within the province of Quebec, Canada.
-The law is aimed at modernizing the province's privacy regulations and granting new rights to individuals regarding their personal information.
 Similar to the GDPR, consent management plays a critical role under this regulation, but with some key distinctions.

 Key Points of Consent Management under Quebec Law 25:

-The California Consumer Privacy Act (CCPA) empowers California residents in the United States with significant control over their personal information collected by businesses.
-Like other data privacy regulations, consent management plays a crucial role under the CCPA, but with its own distinct requirements and nuances.
+The California Consumer Privacy Act (CCPA) empowers California residents in the United States with significant control over their personal information.

 However, businesses must adhere to key requirements, including providing a prominent "Do Not Sell My Personal Information" link, promptly honoring opt-out requests, and ensuring transparency in data collection and use.
 Additionally, the CCPA grants California residents the right to opt out of the sale of their personal data, imposes enhanced rights for minors, and emphasizes the importance of meaningful consent practices, such as avoiding deceptive communication and facilitating user rights under the CCPA.